birajaghoshal/ICML2019.submission/README.md

 Hardware (GPU): Nvidia 1080 and Nvidia TitanXp.
 Intel based platforms

+You will need awk, wget, grep and some more typical unix tools to run the provided examples, for instance.

 ## Installation

 To install pytorch (in a virtual enviroment) follow the next steps: